karthikpm10/ProjectManagementTool/README.md

 # ProjectManagementTool
-A Project Management Tool to collaborate, design and develop Projects
+A Project Management Tool to collaborate, design and develop Projects IP Project